Wednesday, December 24, 2014

 Perry's claims are alternately loathsome and absurd, but there's a more subtle message here that every American should be wary of.
 It's a popular theme with many conservative political candidates based on a fallacy of their own invention.
 That fallacy is the idea that the United States of America has a single religious heritage which has been somehow attacked, destroyed, or subjugated during Barack Obama's Presidency.

 America does not now have, nor has it ever had, a single religion.
 Any schoolchild can tell you that many of America's first European settlers were fleeing religious persecution and settled here to worship as they pleased, but their own faiths were in no way compatible.
-They were Pilgrim Fathers (Brownist English Dissenters), Puritans (English Protestants), Quakers, Mennonites, Dunkers, Schwenkfelders, Moravians,
+They were Pilgrim Fathers (Brownist English Dissenters), Puritans (English Protestants), Quakers, Mennonites, Dunkers, Schwenkfelders, Moravians, Roman Catholics, Jews, and Anglicans.

 The first amendment to the Constitution of the United States reads: 'Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof', ensuring not only that Americans will always be free to practice the religion of their choice, but that the United States itself does not and will not endorse any particular religion.
+Article Six provides that "no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States".

 The forty-four Presidents of the United States represent no less than 12 different religious affiliations, the third most common being "none" (after Episcopalian and Presbyterian).
 Notable Presidents who had no specific religious affiliation include Thomas Jefferson and Abraham Lincoln.
 Jefferson and Ben Franklin are considered by many to have been more properly Deists than Christians.
 Deism became prominent during the Age of Enlightenment among Christians who believed in God, but could not accept supernatural miracles, the infallibility of scripture, or the Trinity.